-The policy for communication networks and services will further the achievement of the Digital Strategy and the EDF milestones by creating a legal and regulatory framework to support the development of communication services on St Helena.
+The Policy for Communication Networks and Services will further the achievement of the Digital Strategy and the EDF milestones by creating a legal and regulatory framework to support the development of communication services on St Helena.
 More specifically the policy aims to provide long term stability for regulatory oversight of communications for the benefit of end users.

 There is stakeholder consensus that the Telecommunications Ordinance 1989, in its current form, is not fit for purpose and is unlikely to be able to support the development of communications licensing in a way that works towards the delivery of strategic goals.
 The communications industry values transparent and stable regulations; the lack of these can work as a disincentive to investment.
+Consumers expect a certain level of service with protections, should things go wrong.
 A modern, robust and fit for purpose legal and regulatory framework for communications is needed.
 In order to develop a new legal and regulatory framework a clear policy for regulatory reform is required to shape the decisions being taken by SHG during this critical time.

-The Policy for Communication Networks and Services will set out the framework for regulating the communications market.
+The Policy for Communication Networks and Services provides a flexible-will set out the framework for regulating the communications market.
 The key policy elements that are covered within this policy document are summarised in Table 1.